Categories

 LOCAL WISDOM

 • Get a massage!
-In any case, you will be offered them everywhere for as little as 20 Soles.
+In any case, you will be offered them everywhere for affordable prices.

 • Dangerous areas: Cusco is one of the safest cities in Peru, but if you’re going outside of the tourist areas at night, try going with a group unless you’re already acquainted with the city.